 --

-to leave unsaid the wrong thing at the tempting moment.
+Remember not only to say the right thing in the right place, but far more difficult still, to leave unsaid the wrong thing at the tempting moment.

 - Benjamin Franklin